Single, Diabetic + Looking for Love

 DATING: While trying to stabilize my blood sugars, learn how to calculate carbs, know the signs of high/low sugar, I also had to figure out dating.
 I didn’t think anyone would want to date me, because I was this walking hazard.

 What if I go on a date with someone and I have to check my blood sugar/give myself a shot in front of them?
-What if he doesn’t want to deal with a diabetic?
+What if he doesn’t want to deal with a person with diabetes?
 Do I need to tell him if I pass out, I’m low and to shove sugar in my mouth?
-And eventually when I switched to the pump — how am I going to explain what this device is?
+And eventually when I switched to the pump—how am I going to explain what this device is?
 All these thoughts were swirling around my head and it was nerve-wrecking.

 People you date have thoughts swirling around their head too.
 I’ve been asked a thousand questions about diabetes.
 How did you get it?
 What do you have to do to manage it?
 Why do you wear a pump?
 You name it, I’ve been asked.
 I used to cringe and think they wouldn’t like me, but I was wrong.

 THE BIG TAKE AWAY: The most important lesson is DON’T HIDE YOURSELF.
-You have Type 1 diabetes and it’s not your fault — be proud to show how awesome and strong you are.
+You have type 1 diabetes and it’s not your fault—be proud to show how awesome and strong you are.
 You have a bionic pancreas whether you have the pump or give yourself shots, and that’s okay.
-Tell your potential boyfriend/girlfriend you are diabetic — they need to know what to do if an emergency happens.
+Tell your potential boyfriend/girlfriend you are a person with diabetes—they need to know what to do if an emergency happens.
 This is your life we’re talking about, so don’t be embarrassed.
 Those who like you, will like you even more when you show them how much of a warrior you are.
 Have fun and be safe and love.

 To learn more about drinking with diabetes, click here.

 Read our Drinking with Diabetes Chart.